 Some states have a one-bite rule that says the owner isn’t liable the first time around.
 If the dog bites again, however, the owner will be forced to compensate the victim and possibly euthanize the animal.
 South Carolina doesn’t follow this guideline — we follow the strict liability rule.
 This means that an owner is automatically on the hook if their dog reaches out and bites someone, regardless of whether or not it has a perfectly innocent past.

 The South Carolina code of law is very clear on the responsibilities of owners.
 According to Section 47-3-110, if a person is bitten by a dog while in a public place or lawfully in a private residence, the owner or person taking care of the dog is liable for damages suffered.
 The only exception to the law is in cases where the victim purposely provoked the dog or entered the premise illegally.

 A dog attack is an emotional experience.
-You are frightened, then shocked and worried about how well you will heal.
+You are frightened, shocked, and worried about how well you will heal.
 You may also be concerned about the welfare of the dog and the loss the owner is facing.
 As a Columbia dog bite attorney practice, we understand how overwhelming this predicament can be for you — and we are here to help!

 The attorneys at Auger & Auger have nearly 50 years of combined legal personal injury experience.
 As the victim of a dog bite, you can feel confident knowing we have your best interest in mind.
 We will focus on your case and fight to recover the compensation you are entitled to under state law.
-You have rights and we are here to protect them — and our zero-fee guarantee means that you don’t pay unless we win your case.
+You have rights, and we are here to protect them — and our zero-fee guarantee means that you don’t pay unless we win your case.

-Call (803) 470-5298 today for your free consultation, with no fees due until recovery!
+Call (803) 470-5298 for your free consultation, with no fees due until recovery!